spacepy/spacepy/Doc/source/py2k_eol.rst

 Python 2 End of Support
 =======================

-Python 3 is fully supported by SpacePy and used in daily work by most of the SpacePy team.
+Python 3 is fully supported by SpacePy and used in daily work by the SpacePy team.

 On January 1, 2020, Python 2 reached `end of life
 <https://www.python.org/doc/sunset-python-2/>`_.
 Most of the